Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Experiments

-In the link prediction task, we also study two different task settings.
-We start from the \textit{retrieval} setting and will discuss the \textit{reranking} setting in \autoref{sec:rerank}.
-Given a query paper $p_Q$, the retrieval setting aims to find all positive candidate papers $p_C$ from the whole dataset.
-When predicting the ``cite'' link, $p_C$ is positive if $p_Q$ cites $p_I$ according to SciDocs; when predicting the ``co-cite'' link, $p_C$ is positive if $p_Q$ and $p_C$ are co-cited by at least 10 papers in SciDocs.
+For the retrieval setting, given a query paper $p_Q$, the task is to find all candidate papers $p_C$ that are linked to $p_Q$ (via the relation ``Cite'', ``Co-cite'', \etc) from the whole dataset.
 The link prediction performance of compared methods under the retrieval setting is shown in \autoref{tab:link_retrieval}, where the evaluation metrics are Recall@20, 50, and 100.
-We can see that: (1) \Ours-Expert consistently achieves the best performance.
-(2) The three variants of \Ours outperform all baseline approaches when predicting both ``cite'' and ``co-cite'' relations between papers.
+As expected, \Ours variants significantly outperform all baselines in almost all cases.